(Part 2/3) CHICKEN or EGG – which really came first?

 12: And the earth brought forth grass, and herb yielding seed after his kind, and the tree yielding fruit, whose seed was in itself, after his kind: and God saw that it was good.

-In versus 13-25 it is written how God created the seasons, days, years, the sun and the moon, the waters, all moving creatures that hath life, the fowl that fly, great whales and every living creature - and HE blessed them to be fruitful and multiply so that each would bring forth the living creatures after each kind.
+Verses 13-25 then describe how God created the seasons, days, years, the sun and the moon, the waters, all moving creatures that hath life, the fowl that fly, great whales and every living creature — and HE blessed them to be fruitful and multiply so that each would bring forth the living creatures after each kind.
 And God saw that it was good and this was now the 5th day.

 26: And God said, Let us make man in our image, after our likeness: and let them have dominion over the fish of the sea, and over the fowl of the air, and over the cattle, and over all the earth, and over every creeping thing that creapeth upon the earth.

-What might the us and our refer to in this context?
-Could it be that HE was not alone; that there already existed other life forms with HIM? … What effect could this have on what we have been taught?
+My 1st “stopping-moment” and question: What might the us and our refer to in this context?
+Could it be that HE (God) was not alone; that there were other life forms with HIM; that other Beings already existed ?
+How would this change what we have been taught; what impact would that have in our lives?

 28: And God blessed them, and God said unto them, Be fruitful, and multiply, and replenish the earth, and subdue it: and have dominion over the fish of the sea, and over the fowl of the air, and over every living thing that moveth upon the earth.